janverschelde/PHCpack/src/Python/PHCpy/doc/source/tutorial.rst

 solving polynomial systems
 --------------------------

-To solve the polynomial systems, we apply the blackbox solver."
+To solve the polynomial systems, we apply the blackbox solver.

 ::

-    from phcpy.solver import solve"
+    from phcpy.solver import solve

 and we need some functions to extract the real solutions.